1 in 8

 Does Ozempic cause dehydration?

 Ozempic can lead to dehydration through its gastrointestinal side effects.
 Clinical trials found that 44% of patients on semaglutide 2.4 mg experienced nausea, 30% had diarrhea, and 25% had vomiting, all of which cause fluid loss.
-The FDA updated Ozempic’s label in 2025 to warn that these side effects can cause dehydration severe enough to cause acute kidney injury.
+The current Ozempic prescribing label, revised May 2026, warns that these side effects can cause dehydration severe enough to cause acute kidney injury.

 The risk is highest during the first 8-12 weeks and during dose increases.